matboivin/python-mattermost-driver/README.md

 ### Installation

-As this project is not published to Pypi, follow the guidelines below.
+As this project is not published to Pypi yet, follow the guidelines below.

 1. Clone the repository and change it to your working directory.